hellohubs/uganda-manual/troubleshooting/charge_controller.md

 * Check polarity
   - Polarity WRONG: Investigate and fix wiring from Solar Panels.
 WARNING: This condition could result in damage to wire and systems.
 Check over system before reconnecting.
 This is unlikely unless this is the initial state of installation.
   - Polarity OK: Check PV Voltage
-    - Voltage is below 17v (during sun)
+    - Voltage is below 21v (during sun)
       - Check panels for dust: clean
       - Check wiring for loose connections: reset all connections
-      - Check wire for damage replace or repair
+      - Check wire for damage: replace or repair
       - Check panels for damage: replace or repair.
 Note, a panel can be disconnected and the system should continue to charge without the damaged panel being connected.
+Care must be taken to secure and wrap the open wires after disconnection (they will have voltage present from other panels.
     - Voltage is over 21v (should be ~30v).
 PV voltage appears to be OK.
 If PV voltage is over 21v, battery side is ok (above) and charge controller is not charging, The likely problem is the charge controller.